CivityNL/civity-docs-edit/README.md

 - Make sure you are in the `~/website` folder
 - `npm run docusaurus docs:version:dataplatform 10.0.0`

+**Needs attention**:
+- this command will only update English version, so all other language changes need to be generated manually in the i18n path
+- this command won’t update properly the *_versioned_sidebars content, so manual work is needed as well (copy-pasting last version content)

 ### Translations

 Docs Civity currently supports English, Dutch and Swedish.
 If a new language needs to be added, please follow the [step-by-step](https://docusaurus.io/docs/i18n/tutorial).
 After every change on the documentation and release notes, please remember to add those to the three languages mentioned.